Movies

 Next movie cards

 Future cards can follow the same pattern: source note first, then the film’s Managing Expectations lens, then the questions worth discussing.
-Current shelf: Unsung Hero and On the Waterfront.
+Current shelf: Unsung Hero, On the Waterfront, Citizen Vigilante, and It Could Happen to You.

 Explore the Blog